-Chapter 6 of the Class 10 English Supplementary Reader – Footprints Without Feet, consists of a prose – The Making of a Scientist which is about a curious child, Richard Ebright and his journey of becoming a great scientist.
-His mother further helped him in enhancing his interest in science.
+Chapter 6 of the Class 10 English Supplementary Reader ‘Footprints Without Feet’ consists of a story named The Making of a Scientist.
+The story is about a curious child, Richard Ebright and his journey to becoming a great scientist.
 Here, we bring you the prose summary in the form of CBSE English Notes Class 10.
 CBSE Class 10 students can access the prose summary of The Making of a Scientist here.
 While preparing for their Board exams, they can refer to the CBSE Class 10 English Prose Notes – The Making of a Scientist.

 CBSE Class 10 English The Making of a Scientist Summary

 The book was a turning point in his life as it opened the world of science to him.
-It explained how monarch butterflies would migrate to Central America and made him more eager to explore about the species.
+It explained how monarch butterflies would migrate to Central America and made him more eager to explore the species.
 Soon, he participated in the county science fair and understood that he needed to do something exceptional.
 He continued with his efforts until he made a place for himself in the fair with valid experiments.

 As a junior in high school, he went on with his upgraded experiments on the monarch pupa and finally was successful in identifying the chemical structure of hormones.
 One fine day, while he was checking the X-ray photos of the chemical structure of a hormone, he understood how the cell could ‘read’ the blueprint of its DNA.

-Ebright and his room-mate in college, James R. Wong, worked day and night and drew pictures and constructed plastic models of molecules to illustrate how DNA works.
+Ebright and his roommate in college, James R. Wong, worked day and night and drew pictures and constructed plastic models of molecules to illustrate how DNA works.
 This was a major leap in Ebright’s career as he secured a graduation degree from Harvard with the highest honours and stood second in a class of 1,510 students.
 His work was also published in a science magazine.
 Soon, he became a graduate student researcher at Harvard Medical School and started working on other experiments.